elpritchos/omadora/README.md

 # Omadora

 This is my minimal functional install of Hyprland on Fedora, based on the Omarchy implementation and patterns.
-This provides a more stable release cycle with tested and curated packages.
+It provides a more stable release cycle with tested and curated packages.

 Omadora purposely does not include all the apps and features included with Omarchy.
 It is intended to be a minimal install that matches the base functionality to allow users to build from.